Select your procedure. Consults in 1–4 business days. Surgery in 2–4 weeks.

 Not sure which is right for you?
-Request a consultation
+Book a consultation and a surgeon will review your case.

 Modern hip implants typically last 20-25+ years.
 Many patients' implants last their lifetime.
 Advances in materials and surgical techniques continue to improve longevity.
 Your surgeon will discuss expected outcomes based on your specific situation.